 The Solomons Plein Air Festival committee would like to thank all of the artists, sponsors, judges, host families, volunteers, collectors, art enthusiasts, and spectators for coming out to support the various events throughout the week.
 This event would not have been possible without your support and attendance.
 Congratulations on a successful 2014 event!

-In 2014, the Solomons Plein Air Festival is proud to donate over $7000 to the following charities and causes:
+In 2014, the Solomons Plein Air Festival was proud to donate over $9000 to the following charities and causes:

 Thank you to our sponsors, artists, patrons, and community members for making all of this possible!